Tech Viewpoint: Target’s POS outage — two wrongs and a right

-A review of numerous tweets made with the hashtag #TargetOutage during the POS failure, which lasted about two hours the afternoon of Saturday, June 15, makes it clear that Target store associates and managers handled a difficult situation with and diplomacy and tact.
+The human factor A review of numerous tweets made with the hashtag #TargetOutage during the POS failure, which lasted about two hours the afternoon of Saturday, June 15, makes it clear that Target store associates and managers handled a difficult situation with and diplomacy and tact.

 For example, a tweet from @anotherhalfpls stated “Cheers to the @Target staff who handled this situation with grace and courtesy.”
 Several customers also tweeted their appreciation for Target providing free Starbucks coffee (many Target locations have an in-store franchised Starbucks outlet) during the outage.
 One tweet from @seawolfyuki should make Target corporate leadership especially happy – “It was a (deleted) tea party in there!
 Walmart could never!”

 This speaks extremely well of Target’s recruitment and training processes for store personnel.
 No matter how advanced a technology solution is, ultimately it will only work as well as the people tasked with deploying it.
 And when technology fails, as technology inevitably does, people must be willing and able to step in.
 Other retailers should follow Target’s example of not ignoring the importance of store associates in the digital age.

 Communication breakdown Target released a brief, real-time statement regarding the outage via social media and on its corporate website.
 While the statement served the important purpose of notifying the public there was no security breach and customer data was secure, it did not provide any real insight into what was actually happening.